Community Fundraising

 Frank Marchand

-Given how grueling treatment can be, Frank has literally committed to “sweeten” the experience.
+Given how grueling treatment can be, Frank literally committed to “sweeten” the experience.
 Part of his inspiration came after the death of his seventh-grade chemistry teacher, whom he connected with in the chemo room.
 His teacher’s family asked for donations to the hospital in lieu of flowers.
 Because it was around Halloween, Frank bought all sorts of treats and candies, which he distributed in his teacher’s honor.

-“Those treats were a major hit,” notes Frank.
+“Those treats were a major hit,” noted Frank.
 “The hospital offers healthy snacks, which are great.
 But sometimes, especially during hard times, you want to have another choice.”
 Frank reminisced about a poignant moment with his elderly mother the day before she died, following major digestive issues.
 “She was finally comfortable and what she wanted more than anything in the world was a soft serve twist ice cream cone.
 She had been a lifelong diabetic and told to stay away from sweets that she loved and longed for.
 You should have seen her face when she put that cone to her lips and, guilt-free, enjoyed the taste she had dreamt about.
 With my donation, I want my hellmates to be able to choose to have that kind of experience.”